Sunbird-Obsrv/Community/explore/roadmap.md

 | **Connector Framework Stabilization** | - Optimization and stabilization of the connector framework and its supported connectors.                                                             | **Planned**       | **Future**  |

 ---

-This version includes all necessary fixes and organizes the completed and upcoming features clearly, keeping everything consistent for the roadmap.